Annual Training

 **A $100 discount is offered to attendees working in a community mental health agency or who are active members of the military

-Workshop Format: This workshop will combine didactic instruction, experiential exercises, and case examples to demonstrate the practice of EFIT.
+Workshop Format: This workshop will combine didactic instruction, experiential exercises, and case examples to demonstrate the practice of EFIT and EFCT.
 The training will deepen participants conceptualization of emotional processing within the individual system.
-Sessions will highlight specific application of EFIT interventions necessary to transform reactive internal patterns.
-Clinical demonstrations and discussions will illustrate key steps in the EFIT process of change.
+Sessions will highlight specific application of EFIT and EFCT interventions necessary to transform reactive internal patterns.
+Clinical demonstrations and discussions will illustrate key steps in the EFIT and EFCT process of change.

 Dr. Leanne Campbell is a Registered Psychologist, co-director of the Vancouver Island Centre for EFT and Campbell & Fairweather Psychology Group, and is an Honorary Research Associate of Vancouver Island University.
 Trained by Dr. Sue Johnson in the early 1990s, she has continued to work in the EFT model since that time, and has provided psychotherapy services to hundreds of individuals, couples, and families over the past about three decades.